 Preheat the oven to 200ºC, 220ºC Fan, Gas Mark 6.

 Heat the oil in a large pan.
 Add the gammon or bacon chunks and onion and cook until it changes colour and is starting to brown.
 Add the apples, sage, mustard, cider or apple juice and potatoes.
 Combine well together and bring to the boil for 10 minutes under a moderate heat.
-Mix together the butter and flour together.
-Stir to thicken slightly.
-The sauce should be glossy and thicken slightly.
+Mix together the butter and flour and add to the pan.
+Stir under a low heat until the sauce is glossy and thick.

-For individual pies cut the pastry into 4 and roll each out separately.
-Wet the top of the dish and roughly press the pastry onto the dish.
+For individual pies,cut the pastry into 4 and roll each section separately.
+Dampen the top of the dish and roughly press the pastry onto the dish.
 Finish off the pastry or leave draped over for a ‘rustic’ pie crust.

-Cook in a preheated oven for 15-20 minutes until risen, flaky and golden.
+Cook in the oven for 15-20 minutes until the pastry is risen and golden brown.

 Serve with seasonal vegetables.